CricketBr/Crickets-Shorthand-Site/orth-cnsl-ref.md

 Supplement: arrive, gives, given, selves

 ![alt text](assets/revised-split/ive,ve-r16.jpg){: .rev}\
-REvised: leave, cove, give, saves, lived, given, loving, grove, novel, movement, ;prove, solve, shoving, involved
+REvised: leave, cove, give, saves, lived, given, loving, grove, novel, movement, prove, solve, shoving, involved

 A dot above and to the right of the word to indicate the V. When the word is inflected the last letter of the inflection is substituted for the dot.